swaptacular/swpt-k8s-config/README.md

 ****************************************************************
 ```

-Then you can install a simple Git server in your Kubernetes cluster:
+After completing all the preparations, you can install a simple Git
+server in your Kubernetes cluster:

 ``` console
 $ pwd